Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Experimental Design

 where $K_{\zeta|\text{R}}$ is a constant stiffness and $D_\text{R}$ is the damping.

-The second, third, and forth experiments focus on evaluating the modularity of the proposed framework by performing drilling on multiple materials with the support of an autonomous arm that is securing the work-piece.
-For these experiments, we evaluate the accuracy and precision of drilling in a predetermined location in wood (Exp.~2), 3D printed PLA (Exp.~3) and a deformable cardboard box (Exp.~4).
+The second, third, and forth experiments focus on evaluating the modularity of the proposed framework by performing drilling on multiple objects of: (a) Small wood brick, (b) Flat-surface plastic object, (c) Carton box, (d) Curved-surface plastic object and (e) Large wood brick with the support of an autonomous arm that is securing the work-piece.
+For these experiments, we evaluate the accuracy and precision of drilling in a predetermined location in wood (Exp.~2), 3D printed PLA (Exp.~3) and a deformable carton box (Exp.~4).

 The fifth experiment involves two scenarios of human-robot collaboration with the robot arms moving autonomously using the manipulation controller in the proposed architecture \autoref{fig:proposedCtrlBlocks}.
 The first scenario (Exp.~5.1) consists of the two arms are handling the work-piece, and the human is performing the drilling.
 To successfully execute the task, the two arms have to pick-up the work-piece, carry it near to the operator, supporting the piece during the drilling, and delivering it back to the initial position once the operator has finished the task.
 During the second scenario (Exp.~5.2), one of the arms is clamping the work-piece against the ground, while the second arm is holding the Dremel, and it is in charge of controlling the tool inclination during drilling by exploiting its non-linear impedance to generate virtual boundaries that funnel the drill towards the desired inclination.
 Meanwhile, the human controls the drilling action by pushing on the robot's terminal link.